deckhouse/deckhouse/modules/015-admission-policy-engine/docs/GATEKEEPER-CR.md

 title: "The admission-policy-engine module: Custom Resources (by Gatekeeper)"
 ---

-## Mutation
+## Mutation Custom Resouces

 [Reference](https://open-policy-agent.github.io/gatekeeper/website/docs/mutation/#mutation-crds)

-Provides a gatekeeper based on configurable policies for modifying Kubernetes resources at the time they are requested.
+Provide a configurable set of policies for modifying Kubernetes resources at the time they are deployed.

 ### AssignMetadata